Health and safety advice for schools

 When to wear PPE

-Work activities even when you cannot maintain a social distance of 2 metres e.g. supervision activities, teaching.
-Where pupils are non-symptomatic - No PPE required
+- Work activities even when you cannot maintain a social distance of 2 metres e.g. supervision activities, teaching.
+Where pupils are non-symptomatic

 Disposable gloves and disposable plastic apron – required as per existing routine use.

-Fluid repellent surgical mask – required as per existing routine use.
+Fluid repellent surgical mask – Existing routine use, during periods of national restrictions or when advised as part of local restrictions.
 You should remove and dispose of the mask if it becomes damaged, soiled, damp or uncomfortable.
 You may need to change your mask more often in hot weather.

 Disposable gloves – required - single use